The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 But it’s even tougher on your kids.

-So by discussing the issues as parents, instead of litigants, you can outline the terms of your settlement agreement including time sharing and child support so that they are focused on what's truly best for your children.
+So by discussing the issues as parents, instead of litigants in some drawn out court battle, you can outline the terms of your settlement agreement including time sharing and child support so that they are focused on what’s truly best for your children.

 2. You want to keep things peaceful.